Kealakekua Bay Overview

 Hiking to Kealakekua Bay

 There is an old cart road leading down into the bay that was created by missionaries in the 1820’s.
 If you are in good physical condition and like to hike, you can follow this path down to the monument for a bit of adventure.
 However, keep in mind that this hike is approximately 4 miles roundtrip and has an elevation drop of around 1500 feet.
 Make sure you wear good hiking shoes and a hat and pack plenty of water.
 If you will be hanging out and snorkeling, bring what you need, but just know that everything feels ten times heavier on the way back up and you will likely be tired from snorkeling.
+There are no amenities on the Ka’awaloa Flat.
 The whole area is closed to vehicles so there is no possibility of hitching a ride on the way back up.
 You can access the trailhead near the intersection of the Mamalahoa Highway #11 and Napo’opo’o Road.

 Historical Information About Kealakekua Bay